-Withoutwithout a deep understanding of the subject , I decided to apply business initially.
-However after Having studied economics Economics, I felt like this subject requires a lot of memorization and the the theories being taught are far from the reality and often rarely offer little insight into how the real business are conducted.
+I decided to apply Business initially, without a deep understanding of the subject.
+However after Having studied Economics, I felt like this subject requires a lot of memorization and the theories being taught are far from the reality and often rarely offer little insight into how the real business are conducted.
 Later I found out that, it is the pitfall for the subject as a the whole , so I gradually lost interests.

-While in the summer of 2018 , I attended a summer school regarding to the computer science in the cambridge this was my first time experimentingprogramming and I was strongly attracted by the creative logics and the innovative spirit among the computer science courses.
+While in the summer of 2018 , I attended a summer school regarding to Computer Science at University of Cambridge, which was my first time experience programming and I was strongly attracted by the creative logic and the innovative spirit among the computer science courses.
 I was so impressed about the different methods to print out Fibonacci numbers .
-The first one that came up in my mind is using recursion .We first create a function called fib(n) , n is the nth fibonacci numbers that we want to print out.
-Finally, we used for loop to get ascending number of n and finally printed out fib(n).
-However, I realised that the recursive calls take up too much memory space and it’s time complexity is 1.618.
-Tnodes2^n O(2^n), which is very slow .
-Then , I found another method to handle it ,which is assigning a ,b=0,1 firstly and next using for loop to circulate the a ,b=b, a+b operation to form fibonacci number.
-The time complexity of this method is O(n) which is much faster than the former one a 2x2 matrix_F_n+1, F_n, F_n and F_n-1therefore A_1 can be written as [[1, 1], [1, 0]]A_n x A_mA_using less.
+The first one that came up in my mind is using recursion.
+However, I realised that recursive calls take up too much memory space and there are too much repetitive operations.
+It’s time complexity can be represented by a tree.
+There are n layers, so the maximum number of nodes is 2^n.
+Therefore, the total time complexity is O(2^n), which is very slow, because the rate of growth of exponential function is faster than the polynomial.
+Then , I found an iteration method to handle it, by storing and updating the previous two Fibonacci numbers so that we save the time to recalculate the previous Fibonacci numbers.
+The time complexity of this method is O(n) which is much faster than the former one.
+However, I found an O(log n) method online by using matrix.
+Firstly, we use a 2x2 matrix A_n to represent F_n+1, F_n, F_n and F_n-1 and therefore A_1 can be written as [[1, 1], [1, 0]].
+After that, we use A_n x A_m=A_n+m to get the consecutive Fibonacci numbers.
+The reason why the time complexity is log n is if we use binary division we will get log n operations for the A(n) and each operation uses O(1).
+Therefore, the total time complexity is O(log n).
+Through Fibonacci numbers algorithms, I learned that the repetitive operations lead to the large increase in the time complexity.
+With the development of computer storage ,we can optimize algorithms by sacrificing the memory space to store the data that we need to be used more than once, and also this is the idea of dynamic programming and we use it in the iteration method to optimize the algorithms.
+While, for the matrix method, there is no repetitive data to be calculated, so it is effective.
+In addition, I found out that there are many different algorithms with different time complexities for the same problem.
+Therefore, computer scientists keep updating the original algorithms and aimed at using less computer resources to solve the problem.